History of Shah Rukh Khan in Timeline

 2023: Career Comeback with Pathaan and Jawan

-In 2023, Shah Rukh Khan made a career comeback with the action thrillers 'Pathaan' and 'Jawan', which became some of the highest-grossing Indian films.
-He received the National Film Award for Best Actor in a Leading Role for 'Jawan'.
+In 2023, Shah Rukh Khan made a career comeback with the action thrillers 'Pathaan' and 'Jawan', both ranking among the highest-grossing Indian films.
+He received the National Film Award for Best Actor in a Leading Role for Jawan.

-In 2023, Shah Rukh Khan starred in Pathaan and Jawan, both action films that broke box-office records, re-establishing his stardom.
-Jawan earned him his first National Film Award for Best Actor in a Leading Role.
+In 2023, Shah Rukh Khan starred in 'Pathaan' and 'Jawan', with Jawan breaking the records set by Pathaan.
+For his performance in Jawan, he received his first National Film Award for Best Actor in a Leading Role.

 In 2023, Time magazine named Shah Rukh Khan as one of the 100 most influential people in the world, and he topped the list per a readers poll.

-In 2023, Time named Shah Rukh Khan as one of the most influential people in the world, celebrating his widespread impact.
+In 2023, Time named Khan as one of the most influential people in the world.

 From 2023-2024, Shah Rukh Khan ranked as the highest tax payer in India.

-In 2024, the Kolkata Knight Riders won their third Indian Premier League (IPL) title.
+In 2024, the Kolkata Knight Riders won their third IPL title.

-In June 2025, Shah Rukh Khan appeared in an Ed Sheeran song 'Sapphire', which also featured vocals from Arijit Singh.
+In June 2025, Khan appeared in the music video for the Ed Sheeran song "Sapphire", which also featured vocals from Arijit Singh.
 The video was shot across various parts of India, and the song received acclaim from critics and fans.

 Loading Video...